 Who doesn't love a good fair?
 The Southeast is filled with state and county fairs that run from summer through late fall.
 Add one of these to your itinerary and get the real Southern experience.

-Not only are fairs filled with carnival rides and entertainment, they're also a glimpse into local culture and tradition.
+Not only are fairs filled with carnival rides and entertainment but also they're a glimpse into local culture and tradition.
 From animals, giant vegetables, and other agriculture exhibits to history and competitions, fairs are a great way to immerse yourself in the place you're visiting.

 As a bonus, there's no shortage of tasty food, so be sure to show up hungry.